Visit my new site: Purgatory Page

 * Committed a sacrilege against the Blessed Sacrament?

-* Received a sacrament while in the state of mortal sin
+* Received a sacrament while in the state of mortal sin?

 * Habitually come late to and/or leave early from Mass without a good reason?